Services and Personnel

 How to use the Sequencing Facility

-Click here for the DNA Sequencing Submission Form.
-The completed form must be emailed to DNA_SEQ@wistar.org, and a hard copy must also be delivered with the samples.
+Click here for the DNA Sequencing Sample Submission Form.
+The completed form must be emailed to firstname.lastname@example.org or Tran Nguyen, and a hard copy must also be delivered with the samples.

-For each sequencing run, investigators must provide in numbered or labeled 1.5 ml Eppendorf tubes:
+For each sequencing run, investigators must provide samples in numbered or labeled 1.5 ml Eppendorf tubes:

 - Single-stranded DNA: 1 µg of purified DNA at 0.1-0.125 µg/µl